 13. Permanent Marker Stain Removal

-Every parent has dealt with permanent marker stains at one time or another.
+Every parent has dealt with permanent marker stains on their garments at one time or another.
 Get those permanent marker stains out of every kind of fabric.
 You’ll start by putting some paper towels between the stain and the other side of the fabric to help stop the stain from spreading.
 Next, dab your stain remover of choice onto the marker stain using a cloth.
 Your stain remover could either be rubbing alcohol, hand sanitizer, aerosol hairspray, nail polish remover, white vinegar, cream of tartar, lemon juice, or regular toothpaste.
 Keep dabbing and adding more stain remover as needed until the stain is gone.

 Only do this for regular fabrics but send delicate fabrics to a dry cleaner.Ain’t it funny how those permanent marker stains aren’t that permanent after all?